DEFRA/epr-backend/docs/architecture/decisions/0021-concurrent-summary-log-submission.md

       }
     }

-    // 7.
+    // 4.
 Append all versions in one call await wasteRecordsRepo.appendVersions(
       organisationId,
       registrationId,
-      accreditationId,
+      summaryLog.accreditationId,
       versionsByKey
     )

-    // 8.
+    // 5.
 Mark as completed
     await summaryLogsRepo.markAsSubmitted(summaryLogId)
   } catch (error) {
     // Leave in 'submitting' state for recovery